By Janecia Britt

-Bailey and Kevin’s wedding is nothing short of a fairytale.
+Bailey and Kevin’s wedding was nothing short of a fairytale.

 “Kevin and I met at the Florida State College of Music.
 One of my earliest memories was seeing him in the halls Freshman year as we staggered to our 8 am classes and thinking he was just my type: gorgeous, confident, quiet.
 We both went our separate ways in undergrad, dated other people, and ran in different circles of friends, but I always kept my eye on him.
 Kevin was very successful, and so was I, and I always had this feeling that we would end up together.
 I don’t believe in fate or soulmates but I’ll never forget the subconscious feeling that he was right for me.”